 The variation in electric and magnetic fields of the electromagnetic waves is shown in the figure given.

 Radio wave, x-ray, infrared, gamma, light, microwaves are known as electromagnetic waves.
 These waves propagate with a constant velocity of 3*108 m/s and do not need any specific medium to propagate.

 EM waves are said to be of transverse nature hence is measured by amplitude and wavelength.

 Definition of Matter Wave

-Matter Waves are associated with moving particles and is the result of the motion of electron, proton, neutron and other fundamental particles along with atoms and molecules.
+Matter Waves are associated with moving particles and are the result of the motion of electron, proton, neutron, and other fundamental particles along with atoms and molecules.
 As its major constituent is matter hence these are known as matter waves.

-De-Broglie suggested that each moving particle has some associated wave.
+De-Broglie suggested that each moving particle has some associated waves.
 And as every matter is composed of particles thus it is said that all matter possesses wave-like behaviour.